 In addition to our DNA probes, we have created a comprehensive sample preparation kit that combines these probes for NGS target enrichment with all the reagents and consumables necessary to process a sample into sequencing-ready material.
-This improves the NGS library preparation workflow and is a cost-effective solution that reduces sequencing costs, improves time to results, enhances sequencing coverage, and provides guality control on every DNA probe.
+This improves the NGS library preparation workflow and is a cost-effective solution that reduces sequencing costs, improves time to results, enhances sequencing coverage, and provides quality control on every DNA probe.

 We have launched a kit for sequencing of the exome, or NGS exome capture, the entire known coding region of the genome, and expect to launch a software tool to allow customers to customize their own kit, or NGS custom capture.
 We expect the development of this software tool, combined with our e-commerce platform, will simplify the design process for our customers and provide broader market access to our products.
 We currently deliver this exome kit within two to three weeks for our customers.
+Our NGS tools pricing is based on the numbers of reactions and pools requested by a customer.